way-platform/.github/SECURITY.md

 ## Supported versions

 We release patches for security issues according to semantic versioning.
-This project is currently unstable (v0.x) and only the latest version will receive security patches.
+Only the latest major version will receive security patches.

 ## Reporting a vulnerability